 We encourage you to consider whether or not you can handle a Corgidor that takes more after the Corgi side more than the Labrador when it comes to temperament and health.

-While we can’t recommend the breed to all families, some Corgi Lab mixes might be a good family dog.
+While we can’t recommend the breed to all families, some Corgi Lab mixes might be a good family dog for the right home.

 Rescuing a Corgi Lab Mix